Thanks for stopping by

 Amatsu as we know it now

 Amatsu is pretty different to the way it used to be back in feudal Japan.
-Nowadays it’s all mixed in with techniques borrowed from kinesiology, reflexology, myofascial release therapy and whatever other modalities the practitioner you’re seeing has learned over the years, like reflexology, aromatherapy, sound therapy and even CBT and talk therapy in some cases.
+Nowadays, it’s all mixed in with techniques borrowed from kinesiology, reflexology, myofascial release therapy and whatever other modalities the practitioner you’re seeing has learned over the years, like reflexology, aromatherapy, sound therapy and even CBT and talk therapy in some cases.
 So you’ll be lucky to find a ‘pure’ amatsu practitioner any more, because of the way the modality is taught.
-But of course Hatsumi always taught by giving instructions, and then telling his students to ‘go play’, so that’s how we learn.
+But of course, Hatsumi always taught by giving instructions, and then telling his students to ‘go play’, so that’s how we learn.

 A word of thanks to all my regulars